Skip to main content

 Dachau Concentration Camp Memorial Site

-The Dachau Concentration Camp was opened by Adolf Hitler's Nazi government in 1933, and served as a model for later concentration camps.
+The Dachau Concentration Camp was opened by Adolf Hitler's Nazi government in 1933.
+The first concentration camp in Germany, it served as a model for later concentration camps.
 Today, the camp is a memorial to the more than 32,000 people who died and the more than 200,000 who were imprisoned there during the Nazi regime.
 The memorial was established as a site of memory and education in 1965, 20 years after Dachau was liberated by American troops.

 The Dachau Concentration Camp Memorial Site is most often visited on half- or full-day trips from Munich.
-Visitors to the memorial site can expect to see the former compound (now an exhibition center), and learn about Europe in World War II, the Holocaust, and the violence that took place at Dachau.
-Whether seen independently or on a guided private or small-group tour from Munich, the guard houses and administration buildings, reconstructed barracks, cells, and crematorium offer ample opportunity for reflection.
+Visitors to the memorial site can expect to see the former compound (now an exhibition center), and learn about Europe in World War II, the Holocaust, and the violence that took place at Dachau at the hands of the Nazi party.
+For example, inhumane medical experiments were conducted here.
+Whether seen on your own or on a guided private or small-group tour from Munich, the guard towers and administration buildings, reconstructed barracks, cells, and crematorium offer ample opportunity for reflection.

 • Visiting the Dachau memorial is an intense experience, and appropriate solemnity and respect are required on the grounds.